danielabar/marionette-learning/README.md

 Like for regular views, need to create a template, a view, and trigger event to display the sub-view.

+### Summary

+To add a new feature to an app using Marionette/Backbone:

+- Create a Model and Template for the feature
+- Create an ItemView (or a Collection and ItemView)
+- Create a Route which triggers an event
+- Create a Controller which implements the rendering
+- Create an application event hanlder which calls the Controller or Module

 ### Questions/Issues

 - Often when things don't work, just get nothing rendered, with no error in console, difficult to debug